How to Succeed

 Valencia College Learning Support Centers provide free online tutoring.
 Valencia tutors will be available to support students in the areas of Math & Science, Writing, Accounting and Economics.
 Valencia tutors can be accessed in Canvas through the Help icon.

 The college will also continue to offer 24/7 online tutoring through its Distance Tutoring Help platform.

 Available library resources

 Librarians and library staff are working remotely to provide online library services and resources.
-The library will continue to support you as we move classes online.
+The library will continue to support students, whether classes are face-to-face or online.